lab1092/blender-manual_ja/manual/render/camera/depth_of_field.rst

 (the perfect value for this depth is called *focal plane*), the blurrier it is.
 In fact, the depth of field is the range on both sides of the focal plane in which the blurriness of the objects is considered to be low enough to be imperceptible.
-In Blender, this distance is called the :guilabel:`Dof Dist` or "Depth of Field Distance" and is set in the :guilabel:`Editing` context (:kbd:`f9`) for the camera.
-Alternatively, you can have the camera automatically stay focused on an object, by entering the name of the object in the :guilabel:`Dof Ob` field.
+In Blender, this distance is called the *Dof Dist* or "Depth of Field Distance" and is set in the *Editing* context (:kbd:`F9`) for the camera.
+Alternatively, you can have the camera automatically stay focused on an object, by entering the name of the object in the *Dof Ob* field.

 Field of View and Lens Size